Pang Chai-sip: Biography

 A few years later, Pang left the movie industry and started his career as a teacher.
 While being a teacher in Kowloon Tong School (九龍塘學校) and Fanling Public School, Pang picked his ambition and dream up again and spent most of his spare time in painting, travelling to natural scenery and launching Chinese painting classes to teach the talented.
 In late years, Pang started the Chai-Sip Art Studio (濟涉畫院), which was his platform to flourish his paintings, to teach gifted youngsters painting techniques and the public about the appreciation of Chinese paintings.

-Pang's low-profile and simple character maybe a hinder to his fame in the Chinese painting scene; yet there is no doubt about his passion to Chinese painting.
-For more than 50 years, he has never stopped painting, ending with a rich collection of paintings, more than a few hundreds, now treasured with good care by his family.
-The style of his painting evolved with time, never followed tides of trends; they could be seen as pure expressions of his creativity in painting perspectives and formations, his passion to the nature and his love to the simple countryside lifestyle.
+Pang's low-profile and simple character may have hindered his fame in the Chinese painting scene.
+Yet he was passionate about Chinese painting.
+For more than 50 years, he continuously painted, ending with a rich collection of more than a few hundred paintings, now treasured cared for by his family.
+The style of his painting evolved with time, never following tides of trends.
+Rather, they could be seen as pure expressions of his creativity in painting perspectives and formations, his passion for nature and his love for the simple countryside lifestyle.

 Pang's paintings have travelled to different continentals throughout the years, in which hundreds and thousands of visitors and collectors have seen his work of art in his exhibitions in Taiwan, Singapore, Malaysia, Australia and the United Kingdom.

-In November 2014, Pang’s family and the Hong Kong Chinese Art Club jointly organized an exhibition in memory of Mr. Pang Chai Sip, which involved paintings of Pang back in 1937, and scrolls of precious early works of Pang.
-Hundreds of visitors came and joined the phenomenal 3-days event to express their love and appreciation of the devoted artist.
+In November 2014, Pang’s family and the Hong Kong Chinese Art Club jointly organized an exhibition in memory of Mr. Pang Chai Sip, which involved paintings of Pang back in 1937, and scrolls of early works of Pang.
+Hundreds of visitors came and joined the 3-day event to express their love and appreciation of the artist.